 Now working 12-hour overnight shifts, she said the job isn't always easy, and she doesn't enjoy being so tired.
-But 17 years later, she still loves the work, helping pa-tients and seeing how much cancer treat-ment has changed over the years.
-"I remember telling a patient that I had breast cancer treat-ment four years ago and a lot has changed even in that [length] of time," she said.
-For one thing, she said, the side effects of chemotherapy ar-en't as severe.
-It used to be that patients might require inpatient care just to manage the side ef-fects like vomiting and dehydration.
-Now, most patients can receive treat-ments through the Cancer Center's out patient care and are then released to go home, she said.
-In-travenous fluids re hydrate patients, and a potassium drip re-places electrolytes.
-Patients also receive anti-nausea medication through an IV and are monitored for problems while on change from having to go for 36 treatments in 2002," she said.
+But 17 years later, she still loves the work, helping pa-tients and seeing how much cancer treat-ment has changed site.
+"That's been a big change for the better," said Shackelford.

+Now, most patients can receive treat-ments through the Cancer Center's outpatient care and are then released to go home, she said.
+In-travenous fluids rehydrate patients, and a potassium drip re-places electrolytes.
+Patients also receive anti-nausea medication through an IV and are monitored for problems while on treatments.
+"That was a big change from having to go for 36 treatments in 2002," she said.
 The Cancer Center also now has nurse navigators to help patients through the process and "do the thinking for you," she said.
 "When you first get diagnosed, you can't think.
 I mean you go to the worst thought," Shackelford said.
-'And I was a nurse I'd been a nurse for 16 years.
-And I couldn't have thought about the next steps on my own."
+'And I was a nurse I'd been a nurse for 16 years, And I couldn't have thought about the next steps on my own."
 Now, in her work, she said she's able to bring that personal knowledge to discussions where it can help other cancer patients.
-"I don't tell all of them - but the ones them - but the ones I feel like it would give them hope to hear if they're hav-ing a rough time," she said.
-"Usually what I'll say is, 'Tve had chome the 'ar 'une chemo, too,' or, 'I've been in the bed too.
+"I don't tell all of them - but the ones them - but the ones I feel like it would give them hope to hear if they're having a rough time," she said.
+"Usually what I'll say is, 'I've had beene to 'er.'
+I've chemo, too,' or, 'I've been in the bed too.
 Everybody seems to have the same reac-